SB 743 Implementation

 Question and Answer

-Caltrans’ California Statewide Travel Demand Model (CSTDM) is available for use when calculating residential and office projects’ VMT.
-Contact Steven.Vo@dot.ca.gov for a VMT data spreadsheet and shape files.
+Caltrans’ California Statewide Travel Demand Model (CSTDM) VMT data is available for use when calculating residential and office projects’ VMT.
+Contact Steven.Vo@dot.ca.gov if you have questions about the CSTDM data.

 Caltrans Division of Research and Innovation (DRISI) supports SB 743-related research efforts.

 Transportation Research Board.
 “In 2015, Caltrans sponsored a review of applicable induced vehicle travel research that could inform transportation analysis guidance in response to new laws in California such as Senate Bill 743, which prohibits the use of vehicle level of service and similar measures as the sole basis for determining significant transportation impacts under the California Environmental Quality Act.”
 (Source: Transportation Research Board).
 Marc Birnbaum, Caltrans Traffic Operations (retired), co-authored the Transportation Research Board peer-reviewed paper: https://journals.sagepub.com/doi/10.3141/2653-02

 Use of Level of Service Metrics in Transportation Analysis” includes a

 FHWA’s November 30, 2017 webinar highlights the case study; click on the California 0:31:23 link. https://connectdot.connectsolutions.com/p97tqicx4c8/

 In November 2019, Caltrans Planning Horizons hosted a discussion by City of Los Angeles and City of San Jose about their early adoption of VMT thresholds.
 Cities and counties around California may be interested in hearing about the impetus for and experience of creating the VMT thresholds.